 Worldwide, some 7-10 million people live with Parkinson’s disease (PD).
-In Luxembourg, it is estimated that up to 1,000 people are affected by this chronic and progressive neurodegenerative disease.
+In Luxembourg, it is estimated that about 1,200 people are affected by this chronic and progressive neurodegenerative disease.

 The risk of developing a neurodegenerative disease, such as Alzheimer’s or Parkinson’s disease, increases as we grow older, with up to 10% of PD patients already diagnosed before they turn 50.
 At the time of diagnosis, PD patients typically exhibit motor symptoms including muscle stiffness, shaking and slowness in initiating movement.
 PD takes years to develop and the damage to nerve cells is already extensive by the time these motor symptoms appear.
 However, up to 10-20 years before this, most patients will exhibit problems with their vision, constipation, sleep disorders, or a reduction in their sense of smell.
 These symptoms are today considered pre-motor risk factors for developing PD.

 In order to treat patients as early and as efficiently as possible, it is imperative that accurate early diagnostic tests and better treatments be found.
 Understanding this urgency, the biobank participates in both, national and international, PD studies.
 At the same time, we work closely with the local patient association, Parkinson Luxembourg, to keep patients informed about PD research and show our solidarity.